seqscope/NovaScope/docs/getting_started/execute.md

 Before running the full pipeline, performing a sanity check by executing a dry run is highly recommended.
 A dry run verifies that your `config_job.yaml` is properly configured and outlines the necessary jobs to be executed.

-Additionally, you can create a rule graph that visually represents the structure of the workflow or a DAG (Directed Acyclic Graph) to view all jobs and their actual dependency structure.
+Additionally, you can create [a rule graph](../home/workflow_structure.md) that visually represents the structure of the workflow or a [Directed Acyclic Graph (DAG)](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-4-indexing-read-alignments-and-visualizing-the-dag-of-jobs) to view all jobs and their actual dependency structure.

 ```bash
 # paths